ime01/CocktailDrinksApp/README.md

+# MargaritaCocktailDrinksApp

-# CocktailDrinksApp an app created for my job test exercise at Printful
+an app created for my job test exercise at Printful

 An android Application that fetches list of Margirita Cocktail drinks and recipe from drinks Api here https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita